Dell: Acquisition of EMC

+On March 1, 2024, Dell's stock hit all-time high after earnings.
+It delivered a strong performance from its artificial intelligence unit that sent shares up nearly 40%, its highest daily gain since the company went public in 2018.
+In August 2024, the company announced it would be laying off 12,500 employees—10% of its workforce—in order to invest in artificial intelligence initiatives.

 Dell and AMD

 When Dell acquired Alienware early in 2006, some Alienware systems had AMD chips.
 On August 17, 2006, a Dell press release stated that starting in September, Dell Dimension desktop computers would have AMD processors and that later in the year Dell would release a two-socket, quad-processor server using AMD Opteron chips, moving away from Dell's tradition of only offering Intel processors in Dell PCs.

-CNet's News.com on August 17, 2006, cited Dell's CEO Kevin Rollins as attributing the move to AMD processors to lower costs and to AMD technology.
+CNET's News.com on August 17, 2006, cited Dell's CEO Kevin Rollins as attributing the move to AMD processors to lower costs and to AMD technology.
 AMD's senior VP in commercial business, Marty Seyer, stated: "Dell's wider embrace of AMD processor-based offerings is a win for Dell, for the industry and most importantly for Dell customers."

 On October 23, 2006, Dell announced new AMD-based servers — the PowerEdge 6950 and the PowerEdge SC1435.

 On November 1, 2006, Dell's website began offering notebooks based on AMD processors (the Inspiron 1501 with a 15.4 in display) with the choice of a single-core MK-36 processor, dual-core Turion X2 chips or Mobile Sempron.

-In 2017, Dell released the AlienWare 17.
+In 2017, Dell released the AlienWare 17 gaming laptop.
 The model was primarily based on NVIDIA GeForce GTX 1080 systems.